arsdmm/RFM-clustering-of-retail/README.md

 ## 8. Key Insights

-- Champions and VIPs spend the most per order but make up a small share of customers.
+- Champions and VIPs spend the most per order but make up a small share of customers
-- General Customers and At Risk segments drive the majority of total revenue.
+- General Customers and At Risk segments drive the majority of total revenue
-- New Customers have potential for long-term growth if retention efforts are applied early.
+- New Customers have potential for long-term growth if retention efforts are applied early
-- Hibernating customers can be reactivated through re-engagement campaigns.
+- Hibernating customers can be reactivated through re-engagement campaigns

 ---